Belgian aircraft registration and serials: Civil aircraft

-1913 allocation
+19131928

-The first use of aircraft registrations was based on the radio callsigns allocated at the London International Radiotelegraphic Conference in 1913.
+The first use of aircraft registrations was based on the radio callsigns allocated at the London International Radiotelegraph Convention (1912).
 The format was a single letter prefix followed by four other letters (like A-BCDE).
 The major nations operating aircraft were allocated a single letter prefix but minor countries had to share a single letter prefix but were allocated exclusive use of the first letter of the suffix.
 Belgium was not considered a major operator of aircraft and was allocated the prefix and first letter suffix O-B. When the conference allocated the same prefix it made sure that they were in different parts of the world, the other user of the O prefix was Peru and they were allocated O-P. The first allocation was O-BEBE to a Fokker D.VII on 1 March 1920.

-1928 allocation
+1929current

-Following the allocation of radio callsigns to Belgium of ON, OO, OP, OQ, OR, OS and OT at the 1927 International Radio-Telegraph Conference.
-The callsign allocation did not align with those allocated for aircraft registrations and in 1928 the International Convention of Air Navigation re-allocated the aircraft registration prefix to align with the callsigns.
-Belgium could use all or any letter groups that had been allocated as radio callsigns and in 1929 the prefix OO was selected.
-The first allocation was OO-AJT to a Stampe et Vertongen RSV 26 in March 1929 and the format was still in use in 2011.
+At the 1927 International Radio-Telegraph Conference, new radio callsigns were allocated to Belgium, comprising ON, OO, OP, OQ, OR, OS and OT.
+In 1928 the International Convention of Air Navigation re-allocated the aircraft registration prefix to align with these radio callsigns.
+Belgium could use all or any letter groups that had been allocated as radio callsigns and in 1929 the prefix OO- was selected for civilian aircraft, while a number of Belgian military aircraft have used the prefix OT-.
+On 1 March 1929 a number of existing civilian aircraft were migrated across to the new register, many retaining much of their earlier registration; for instance the Caudron C.27 previously registered O-BAFW became OO-AFW.

+Registrations are sometimes re-cycled.
+One of the first aircraft on the revised register was OO-AJT, initially allocated to a Stampe et Vertongen RSV.26/100 in March 1929.
+This same registration was used again from 1952 on a Miles M.14 Hawk Trainer III, and re-issued for a third time in 1958 on a Zlin Z.226T Trener.